Pinhead (Hellraiser): Development

 During filming of the first Hellraiser film, actor Doug Bradley discussed the character with Clive Barker.
 Both agreed, as the novella indicated, that Pinhead was once human, though when he had lived and died was undecided.
 Bradley later concluded that while the Cenobites have been active for centuries, Pinhead was originally a person belonging to the 20th century, telling Fangoria: "To me, Pinhead is the chief Cenobite of the 20th century".
-This idea was expanded on in the second Hellraiser film, when the movie incarnation of Pinhead was said to have originally lived as a World War I officer named Elliott Spencer.
+This idea was expanded on in the second Hellraiser film, when the movie incarnation of Pinhead was said to have originally lived as a World War I officer named Elliot Spencer.

 In comics published by Marvel during the 1990s, Barker plotted and oversaw many stories that followed the canon of the Hellraiser movies, starting with the comic series Hellraiser, and later including the spin-off titles Pinhead and The Harrowers.
 In Barker's later prose work, the Pinhead character did not appear again for some time, but the Cenobites were occasionally referenced as the "Surgeons" or the "Order of the Gash".
 In 2011, a new Hellraiser comic book series was published by Boom!
 Studios, plotted by Clive Barker, who co-wrote it with various authors.
 Within the series, only humans refer to the lead Cenobite by the nickname "Pinhead", while other Cenobites referred to him as "the Priest" or the "Hell Priest", describing him as Hell's closest approximation to the Pope.
 It is also indicated that this title and position is assumed by different Cenobites over the millennia because there must always be a Hell Priest or Priestess.
 In the follow-up 2013 comic book series Hellraiser: The Dark Watch, the title "Pontifex" is also used to describe the rank of Hell Priest or Priestess.
 The same series confirms that there are different versions of Hell co-existing, each ruled by a different leader, and that Leviathan and the Cenobites specifically target souls whose major sins involve the pursuit of pleasure, whereas other realms target different motivations (for example, the Hell dimension ruled by Abaddon harvests souls who were motivated by fury to sin).

 Barker promised to give the character an official name in The Scarlet Gospels.
 In that novel, published in 2015, the character was given the official title and rank of "the Hell Priest".
 The narration stated the Hell Priest hates when humans referred to him by the nickname "Pinhead".
-Rather than explicitly stating that the prose version of the Hell Priest is also Elliott Spencer, The Scarlet Gospels indicates there is debate among characters on whether the Hell Priest has been the same person/Cenobite for many centuries, possibly thousands of years, or if there have been several to hold that rank and assume that appearance, and the current one only died and became a Cenobite during the 20th century.
+Rather than explicitly stating that the prose version of the Hell Priest is also Elliot Spencer, The Scarlet Gospels indicates there is debate among characters on whether the Hell Priest has been the same person/Cenobite for many centuries, possibly thousands of years, or if there have been several to hold that rank and assume that appearance, and the current one only died and became a Cenobite during the 20th century.
 The book states that there is evidence to support both ideas, but after he is turned, he becomes very frank and more informative to his "victims" than ever.